 Treatment for PTSD and substance abuse may need to be combined in a dual recovery program.

+If you have PTSD or you need to help your loved one, we’re available to offer life-changing treatment that works.
 At Gateway, we treat both PTSD and addiction using high-quality, evidence-based techniques.
 And we’ve been helping people deal with PTSD symptoms and other types of mental illnesses for over 50 years in Illinois.
 Give us a call now at 877.505.4673 or reach out to us with an instant message through our contact page.